Daemon (novel): Plot

 Upon publication of the obituary for Matthew A. Sobol, a brilliant computer programmer and CTO of Cyberstorm Entertainment, a daemon is activated.
-Sobol, dying of brain cancer, was fearful for humanity and began to envision a new world order.
+When he was dying of brain cancer, he was fearful for humanity and began to envision a new world order.
 The Daemon becomes his tool to achieve that vision.
-The Daemon's first mission is to kill two programmers Joseph Pavlos and Chopra Singh who worked for CyberStorm Entertainment and unknowingly helped in the creation of the Daemon.
+The Daemon's first mission is to kill two programmers, Joseph Pavlos and Chopra Singh, who worked for CyberStorm Entertainment and unknowingly helped in the creation of the Daemon.

 The program secretly takes over hundreds of companies and provides financial and computing resources for recruiting real world agents and creating AutoM8s (computer controlled driverless cars, used as transport and occasionally as weapons), Razorbacks (sword-wielding robotic riderless motorcycles, specifically designed as weapons) and other devices.
-The Daemon also creates a secondary online web service, hidden from the general public, dubbed the Darknet, which allows Daemon operatives to exchange information freely.
+The Daemon also creates the Darknet, a secondary online service hidden from the general public which allows Daemon operatives to exchange information freely.
 Daemon implements a kind of government by algorithm inside the community of its recruited operatives.

 What follows is a series of interlocking stories following the main characters:

-Detective Pete Sebeck is called in to investigate the death of Pavlos.
-However, when a connection is made between the two programmers and Cyberstorm, the FBI takes over led by Agent Decker.
-For being the first authority figure in the investigation, the Daemon selects Sebeck against his will to serve the Daemon, which frames Sebeck for its creation as a multi-million scheme and a hoax.
-The US government, though knowing the truth, fasttracks Sebeck's trial and executes him eight months later.
-Sebeck makes peace with his wife, who loves him despite the fact that Sebeck is having an affair, but his son Chris remains estranged, and he proclaims his innocence while dying from lethal injection.
+Pete Sebeck, a police detective who is called in to investigate the death of Pavlos.
+However, when a connection is made between the two programmers and Cyberstorm, the FBI takes control, led by Agent Decker.
+Presumably because Sebeck is the initial authority figure in the investigation, the Daemon selects him against his will to be involved intensively in its process.
+The Daemon frames Sebeck for its creation as a multi-million dollar scheme and a hoax.
+The US government, though knowing the truth, fast tracks Sebeck's trial and executes him eight months later.
+Sebeck makes peace with his wife, who loves him despite the fact that Sebeck is revealed to have conducted an extramarital affair, but his son Chris remains estranged.
+Pete proclaims his innocence while dying from lethal injection.
 However, Sebeck later awakens to learn that the Daemon faked his death and assigned him the task to prove that humanity deserves its freedom from the Daemon.
-Joined by a fellow operative named Laney Price, Sebeck vanishes into America.
+Joined by a fellow operative, Laney Price, Sebeck vanishes into America.